B-UMMI/seq_typing/README.md

                         stored (default: ./)
   -j --threads N        Number of threads to use (default: 1) --typeSeparator _     Last single character separating the general sequence
-                        header from the last part containing the type --minGeneCoverage N   Minimum percentage of target reference sequence covered to consider a sequence to be present (value between [0, 100]) (default: 60)
+                        header from the last part containing the type (default: _) --minGeneCoverage N   Minimum percentage of target reference sequence covered to consider a sequence to be present (value between [0, 100]) (default: 60)